-Garlic, arnica, and St. John’s wort are three common herbal supplements that are often cited as effective against conditions of nerve pain such as sciatica; however there has been very little scientific study of the analgesic properties of any of these.
+Garlic, arnica, and St. John’s wort are three common herbal supplements that are often cited as effective against conditions of nerve pain such as sciatica; however, there has been a very little scientific study of the analgesic properties of any of these.

 Arnica (Arnica montana)

 Various species of arnica or ‘mountain daisy’ have been in use in folk medicine since the middle ages in Europe.

 Today, arnica is recommended by many homeopaths for treating bruises and torn and swollen muscles that occur in sports injuries and lower back pain in general.

 If arnica is indeed effective in treating muscle tears then it could heal sciatica that is brought on by damage or stress to the muscles nearest the sciatic nerve.